javers/javers.github.io/documentation/configuration/index.md

 * JaVers scans well-known annotations sets like JPA and Hibernate (see [supported annotations table](#supported-annotations)).
   So if your classes are already annotated with these sets, you are lucky.
   If not, JaVers provides its [own annotations set]({{ site.javadoc_url }}org/javers/core/metamodel/annotation/package-summary.html).
-* If you'd rather keep your domain model classes framework agnostic, use [`JaversBuilder`]({{ site.javadoc_url }}index.html?org/javers/core/JaversBuilder.html).
+* If you’d rather keep your domain model classes framework agnostic, use [`JaversBuilder`]({{ site.javadoc_url }}index.html?org/javers/core/JaversBuilder.html).
 * JaVers uses reasonable defaults and takes advantage of a *type inferring algorithm*.
   So for a quick start just let JaVers do the mapping for you.